|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Demographic Questionnaire (25 minutes).
 This is a personal data collection survey that must be completed by all students.
 Temple uses the results of this questionnaire to develop programs and procedures to serve the needs and interests of its students.

 English Placement Examination (135 minutes).
-The English Placement Exam is required for all freshmen and for transfer students who are not transferring a credit-bearing, college-level writing course.
-The English Placement Exam scores are used in conjunction with the student's SAT verbal score and high school percentile to develop a base score.
-The essay score and the base score are then combined to determine the appropriate English course placement (English 0040/41, English C050/51, or exempt).
+This test is required for all freshmen and for transfer students who are not transferring a credit-bearing, college-level writing course.
+The English Placement Examination consists of an essay and a multiple choice component.
+The multiple choice test scores are used in conjunction with the student's SAT verbal score and high school percentile to develop a base score.
+The essay score and the base score are then combined to determine the appropriate English course placement (English 0040/0041, English C050/C051, or exempt).

-Mathematics Placement Examination (60 minutes).
-The Mathematics Placement Examination is required for all freshmen and for transfer students who are not transferring a credit-bearing, college-level Math course.
-In addition, any student who is considering taking a higher-level Math course should take the Mathematics Placement Exam.
+Mathematics Placement Examination (75 minutes).
+This test is required for all freshmen and for transfer students who are not transferring a credit-bearing, college-level Math course.
+In addition, any student who is considering taking a higher-level Math course should take the Mathematics Placement Examination.

 Foreign Language Placement Examination (60 minutes).
-The Foreign Language Placement Test is required 1) for freshmen who have previously studied a foreign language and 2) for transfer students who have previously studied a foreign language but are not transferring a credit-bearing, college-level foreign language course.
-In addition, any student who has previously studied a foreign language and either has questions about his/her readiness to take additional courses in that language, wants to try to qualify to take an upper-level course, or wants to be exempted from additional foreign language requirements should take the Foreign Language Placement Test.
+This test is required 1) for freshmen who have previously studied a foreign language and 2) for transfer students who have previously studied a foreign language, but are not transferring a credit-bearing, college-level foreign language course.
+In addition, any student who has previously studied a foreign language and either has questions about his/her readiness to take additional courses in that language, wants to try to qualify to take an upper-level course, or wants to be exempted from additional foreign language requirements should take the Foreign Language Placement Examination.

 Orientation for New Students

 Following admission to the University and payment of the tuition deposit, students will be contacted regarding their orientation requirements.
-See Office of Orientation and New Student Programs under Student Services section of the Bulletin.
+See the Office of Orientation website at www.temple.edu/orientation/ for further information.

 See Student Health and Wellness under Student Services for required immunizations.